munificent/craftinginterpreters/book/a-map-of-the-territory.md

 build`, it compiles your Go source code to machine code and stops.
 If you type `go run`, it does that then immediately executes the generated executable.

-So `go` *is* a compiler (you can use it as tool to compile code without running it), *is* an interpreter (you can invoke it to immediately run a program from source), and also *has* a compiler (when you use it as an interpreter, it is still compiling internally).
+So `go` *is* a compiler (you can use it as a tool to compile code without running it), *is* an interpreter (you can invoke it to immediately run a program from source), and also *has* a compiler (when you use it as an interpreter, it is still compiling internally).

 [go tool]: https://golang.org/cmd/go/